Food Technician Teaching Assistant

 A specialist school in Richmond is looking for a Mental Health Teaching Assistant to join their dedicated team in September.
 This role is in a secondary setting that supports students aged 11–16 with Social, Emotional and Mental Health needs (SEMH), Autism, and ADHD.

 This position isn’t about managing behaviour in the usual way.
-It focuses on understanding the child behind the behaviour, recognizing trauma responses, and providing stability during important moments.
+It focuses on understanding the child behind the behaviour, recognising trauma responses, and providing stability during important moments.

 What makes this setting different?

-It’s part of a respected Trust that prioritizes emotional wellbeing and long-term staff development.
+It’s part of a respected Trust prioritising emotional wellbeing and long-term staff development.
 The leadership team values patience, emotional intelligence, and consistency.
 You’ll work with professionals who understand why this work is important and will support you in doing it well.

 Your role as a Mental Health Teaching Assistant: